 The timing of your first MRD will be based on the age your spouse attained, not on your age.
 If your spouse was older than 70½, you must begin MRDs by December 31 of the year following your spouse’s death.
 The MRD amounts will be based on the IRS’s Single Life Expectancy table (Appendix C, IRS Publication 590), based on your age.

 If your spouse was under age 70½, you can delay commencing MRDs until the year your spouse would have turned 70½, even if you are older than 70½.

 Another option is to invoke the five-year rule.
 So long as your spouse was under age 70½ when he or she died, you have five years during which you can withdraw inherited assets from an inherited IRA at any time, in any amount, as long as all the assets are withdrawn by December 31 of the fifth year following your spouse’s death.
 However, keep in mind that these larger distributions could push you into a higher tax bracket.

-If you inherit a Roth IRA and transfer the assets to an inherited Roth IRA, your MRDs will always be treated as if your spouse were under age 70½.
+If you inherit a Roth IRA and transfer the assets to an inherited Roth IRA, your MRDs will always be treated as if your spouse were was under age 70½.
 Therefore, you must begin MRDs by December 31 of the year following your spouse’s death.
 These MRDs will be based on the Single Life Expectancy table.
 You may also elect to take distributions under the five-year rule.
-Withdrawals from inherited Roth IRAs are normally tax free so long as the funds were in the original Roth IRA for five years or more.
+Withdrawals from inherited Roth IRAs are normally tax free so long as the original Roth IRA was funded for five years or more.